-Issue 12: Establishing a non-sale margin price as the base price
+Issue 14: Establishing a representative margin price as the base price

 In both wholesale and retail trade, there can be tremendous volatility encountered in pricing trade margins that will be aggravated when calculating an index.
-The behavior of the long-term price relative can be a source of major concern when pricing trade data, and this can occur for many reasons.
-One cause can be setting the base price - it is essential to avoid using a sale price as the base price when establishing a new series, rebasing an item that had been delinquent, or taking a non-comparable substitution.
-A "representative margin price" reflecting the typical output price for the trading of products that happen to be on sale in the initiation month is collected (in addition to the average margin sale price) and used as the base price in the U.S. In Canada, the product is excluded from index estimation until the product returns to a non-sale price.
+The behavior of the long-term price relative can be a source of major concern when pricing trade data and this can occur for many reasons.
+One cause can be setting the base price - it is essential to avoid using a discount price as the base price when establishing a new series, rebasing an item that had been delinquent, or taking a non-comparable substitution.
+A "representative margin price" reflecting the typical output price for the trading of products that happen to be discounted (i.e. on sale) in the initiation month is collected (in addition to the average margin discounted price).
+The representative margin price is used as the base price in the U.S. In Canada, products with negative margin prices are excluded from index estimation.
+Products with discounted margin prices may be excluded from index estimation until the product returns to a non-discounted price.